juniorxxue/juniorxxue.github.io/posts/2023-08-23-id-function-poly.md

 Γ ⊢ e : ∀a.
 A
 ```

 This rule usually appears in HM-like type systems, while not in our settings.
-Without the Gen rule, we only can write polymorphic functions using big lambda:
+Without the Gen rule, we only can create polymorphic functions using big lambda:

 ```
 (/\a. (\x. x : a -> a)) 1